IrvingZha0/lab-bcos/docs/AMOP.md

 ## Error Code

 - 99: Message failed to deliver as there is no available route to the destination server.
-Suggest to check the node status with the sequence generated while sending and verify the route status.
+Check the node status with the sequence number(seq) generated while sending message as well as verify the route status.
 - 102: Connection Timeout.
 The server may be overloaded or not reachable.